Losses aside, the Union say they are ‘so close’. What’s it going to take to get over the hump?

 “It’s very, very close.
 And … I saw probably over the last three games and now the fourth game, we’ve seen a progression in each game.”

-Fair, but it’s not about Next Gen stats and probabilities; it’s about results, and right now, the results resoundingly speak for themselves.
+Fair, but it’s not about next gen stats and probabilities; it’s about results, and right now, the results speak for themselves.

 Winless in MLS.
 Winless in their last three.
 No goals in the run of play in MLS competition.
 Panic?
 No. But there’s a legitimate cause for concern.

-Bottom line: The Union are still trying to figure out how to return to their style of play, with a complete overhaul of new players, and as a result are coming up short against competition.
+Bottom line: The Union are still trying to figure out how to return to their style of play with a bunch of new players.
+And as a result, they’re coming up short in competition.

 So we know what’s wrong, but what’s going right?

-Carnell’s decision to move Milan Iloski to an attacking midfielder, as a true No. 10, was a smart one as Iloski’s work rate to create opportunities has been impressive, one clearly on display in the last 20 minutes against Club América in which he created two of the game’s biggest chances.
+Carnell’s decision to move Milan Iloski to an attacking midfielder, as a true No. 10, was a smart one.
+Iloski’s work rate to create opportunities has been impressive and was on display in the last 20 minutes against Club América, when he created two of the game’s biggest chances.

-If not for unsuccessful shots at the goal, this could very well be a conversation about a come-from-behind win against an opponent that brought the crowd to Subaru Park.
+If not for unsuccessful shots, this could be a conversation about a comeback win over an opponent that brought the crowd to Chester.

-But the deficit here is in the supporting runs (or lack of them) in support of Iloski.
-Particularly in Tuesday’s case, there was a complete inability to cause a threat in the final third, including repeated long balls out of the back looking for targets on the attack, or bungled final passes inside the 18-yard-box or an inability to finish three clear chances that looked like sitters from a bird’s-eye view.
+But the deficit here is in the supporting runs (or lack thereof) in support of Iloski.
+Particularly in Tuesday’s case, there was a complete inability to cause a threat in the final third, including repeated long balls out of the back looking for targets on the attack, bungled final passes inside the 18-yard-box, or an inability to finish three clear chances that looked like sitters from a bird’s-eye view.

 » READ MORE: Union’s losing streak can be traced to few scoring opportunities, lineup shuffles